Alejogb1/job-board/blog-data/why-doesnt-uialertcontroller-appear-on-ipad.md

 id: "why-doesnt-uialertcontroller-appear-on-ipad"
 ---

-Okay, let's address this.
+, let's address this.
 I've seen this one trip up even experienced developers, and it's often less about a bug and more about understanding the subtle nuances of how `UIAlertController` is designed to work on iPad versus iPhone.
 Let me frame it with a bit of history - I remember dealing with a particularly frustrating case involving a modal sequence a few years back.
 The app, initially designed for iPhones, was being ported to iPad.
 We tested everything on the simulator, looked fine.
 Then, during user acceptance testing, the alerts just vanished.
 They weren't being dismissed early, they simply weren't visible.

 The core problem isn’t that `UIAlertController` *can’t* appear on iPad, it’s that its presentation is context-dependent.
 Specifically, it transitions to a popover style instead of the traditional full-screen modal presentation we're accustomed to on iPhones.
 On an iPad, an alert needs an anchor, a point in the view hierarchy from which to display.
 If you're not providing this anchor, the system doesn't know where to place the popover, and therefore, it doesn’t display it.